 As an educator who is witness first hand to the emerging signs of considerable distress in our youth, I urge mums, dads, uncles, aunts, friends, sisters, brothers, nans, pops, family, to unite, be a part of the wellbeing/self-care journey and partake in the many programs available to you.
 Our community needs to take action.

 First step is awareness - in yourself, so you are best prepared to help others.
 Let's work together and help our youth by adopting these wellbeing measures ourselves and extending our support as a community to prevent vulnerable youth from falling down that rabbit hole!
-We need to be become more attuned to what is happening around us.
+It is our responsibility to become more attuned to what is happening around us, so that we can work together to focus on Youth Suicide Prevention.

 We are here to help you.